Wernfried/xml-twig/README.md

 purgeUpTo(elt)

 **condition** Parameter

 You can specify condition on above methods.
-You can filter elements by these:
+You can filter elements by following conditions:

 - If `undefined`, then all elements are returned.
 - If `string` then the element name must be equal to the string